 The Hills reported the incident to the Air Force, and were interviewed about the experience.
 The Air Force interviewer concluded the Hills had probably mistaken Jupiter for a flying saucer.
 Over the next year, the Hills would struggle to recall the events of that night.
 They would return to the White Mountains to look for the locations where they saw the flying craft.

 They tried hypnosis to recover memories of the lost two-hours.
 Betty had begun dreaming frequently about that night.
 Through hypnosis recovered memories of a star map that aliens had shown her that she thought described where they had come from.

 The Hills gradually filled in details of the events of that night, recalling an actual examination by aliens and developing a clearer description of the aliens.
 They kept their story largely to themselves until 1963, when they shared details of it with members of their church.

 In November of 1963 they would tell the story to a group of UFO enthusiasts in Quincy, Mass.
 And on October of 1965, the story would finally explode.
 The Boston Traveler published an account of their story drawn from a recording of the Quincy meeting.

 The Hills would work with author John G. Fuller on a book about their experiences, The Interrupted Journey.
 Over the years, the Hills stuck to their story.
 Skeptics would come up with numerous theories about the Hills.
 Some would argue that they mistook an aircraft warning light at the top of Cannon Mountain for a flying saucer.
 Others suggested hallucinations.

-Barney, a mailman, would die in 1969, Betty, a social worker, in 2004.
+Barney, a mail carrier, would die in 1969, Betty, a social worker, in 2004.
 They told their story in books, magazine articles and on television many times.
 Though many doubted that the Hills had been abducted and examined by aliens, no one suggested that the Hills did not sincerely believe the story they told.